Wallmob/POSConnector/README.md

 <a name="POSConnector..payBasketCallback"></a>

 ### POSConnector~payBasketCallback : <code>function</code>
-Passed to the payBasket function
+Passed to the payBasket or addBasket function

 **Kind**: inner typedef of <code>[POSConnector](#POSConnector)</code>